 Industrial textiles fabricators lay out, cut, assemble and repair products made of various textiles, including canvas and synthetic fabric.
 They produce awnings, tents, annexes, tarpaulins, horse rugs, vehicle covers, shade cloths, bags, rucksacks, boat covers, banners, pool covers and yacht sails.

-Duties & Tasks of a Industrial Textiles Fabricator
+Duties & Tasks of an Industrial Textiles Fabricator

 Industrial textiles fabricators may perform the following tasks:

 - Consult with customers to establish design specifications

 - Produce patterns according to the specifications of technical drawings and designs